Princesseuh/princesseuh.dev/wiki/websitestatus.md

 ### Code Gardening

 - My `.eleventy.js` file is a mess, I need to look into best practices for the architecture of that file otherwise, It'll be a hard to maintain
+- Configure linters

 ## Future

 Maybe in the future I'd like for those things to happens.
-I want this website to be the kind of website you get lost in so I'm always up for adding unecessary features.
+I want this website to be the kind of website you get lost in so I'm always up for adding unnecessary features.
 Making people think "Why did she even do that, that's so unnecessary yet so cool" is a cool feeling

 ### Technology